scottBowles/work-in-an-elevator/README.md

 When making the interface, I took care to make the buttons look similar to how they do on the actual elevators.
 For one building, that means circular buttons with shadow below and light above to give some shape.
 For the other building, that means square buttons illuminated around the edges.
 Building images and names further serve as markers to ensure the correct building screen is being used.

-Navigation between buildings is intuitively obvious with the buttons up top, but easier by swiping side to side.
+Navigation between buildings is intuitively obvious with the buttons up top, but more easily accomplished by swiping side to side.
 I wanted to offer confusion-free design while encouraging use of a common mobile feature.

 The app uses the color and font from the client's employer, and the building images are immediately recognizable for the client.
 It was important that the app feel professional and give the client a sense of excitement for learning something new.
 No matter how functional, an app that felt like a worksheet would always feel like a demeaning chore.

 ## Local Installation

 ### Requirements

 - [Node.js with npm](https://nodejs.org/en/)
 - [Git](https://git-scm.com/)